Chinz/slate_apidocs/source/index.html.md

 ## Key benefits of FODIM

-- Simplifies lifecycle management of southbound infrastructure: FODIM allows you to group southbound resources into one aggregate and modify them collectively.
-It also performs a detailed inventory of southbound resources and offers an aggregated access to the same.
+- **Simplifies lifecycle management of southbound infrastructure**: FODIM allows you to group southbound resources into one aggregate and modify them collectively.
+It also performs a detailed inventory of southbound resources and offers an aggregated access it.

-- Scalable : leveraging the resource aggregation capability of FODIM, you can manage a wide range of different southbound devices alike(from stand-alone servers to rack mount and bladed environments to large scale server environments).
+- **Scalable**: leveraging the resource aggregation capability of FODIM, you can manage a wide range of different southbound devices alike(from stand-alone servers to rack mount and bladed environments to large scale server environments).

-- Simplifies interaction of northbound clients with southbound systems : FODIM offers a protocol independent eventing mechanism using which northbound clients get notified of alarms from southbound equipment.
+- **Simplifies interaction of northbound clients with southbound systems**: FODIM offers a protocol independent eventing mechanism using which northbound clients get notified of alarms from southbound equipment.

 ##  FODIM logical architecture